AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall-modules.md

 # Uninstall modules

-## Prerequisites {#instgde-cli-uninst-prereq}

-Before you use this command, you must [install the application]({{ page.baseurl }}/install-gde/install/cli/install-cli-install.html).

-## Overview of uninstalling modules {#instgde-cli-uninst-mod-over}

 This section discusses how to uninstall one or more modules.
 During uninstallation, you can optionally remove the modules' code, database schema, and database data.
 You can create backups first so you can recover the data at a later time.

 You should uninstall a module only if you're certain you won't use it.
-Instead of uninstalling a module, you can disable it as discussed in [Enable or disable modules]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands-enable.html).
+Instead of uninstalling a module, you can disable it as discussed in [Enable or disable modules](manage-modules.md).

 >[!NOTE]
 >
 >This command checks _only_ dependencies declared in the `composer.json` file.
 If you uninstall a [module](https://glossary.magento.com/module) that is _not_ defined in the `composer.json` file, this command uninstalls the module without checking for dependencies.
 This command does _not_, however, remove the module's code from the file system.
 You must use file system tools to remove the module's code (for example, `rm -rf <path to module>`).
-As an alternative, you can [disable]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands-enable.html) non-Composer modules.
+As an alternative, you can [disable](manage-modules.md) non-Composer modules.

-## First steps {#instgde-cli-before}
+## First steps

 {% include install/first-steps-cli.md %}

-In addition to the command arguments discussed here, see [Common arguments]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands.html#instgde-cli-subcommands-common).

-## Uninstall modules {#instgde-cli-uninst-mod-uninst}
+## Uninstall modules

 Command usage: